 Monthly fees cover real estate taxes, reserve funds, parking, the hired management and maintenance team.

 Residents can remodel their units with approval from the board.
 Silver Glen boasts 123 one, two, and three bedroom spacious apartments.

 Residents can also pass their membership on to their heirs, as was the case for Skip Dockstader.
 Skip is a second generation resident of Silver Glen, which in itself speaks volumes about the strong connections between members.
 Skip describes Silver Glen as “a place where we can give back to each other.”
 When her mother passed, Skip decided to leave her home in New York to join the community where her mother had clearly thrived.

 “I love the many opportunities to volunteer here, and I’m so excited by the concept of this place.”

 The residents uniformly agreed that Silver Glen is one of the best kept secrets in Bellevue.
-So what if a group of retirees wanted to start another senior co-op somewhere else in the region?
-“We happily offer ourselves up as a model for anyone,” assures Skip.
+So if, and when, a group of retirees want to start another senior co-op somewhere else in the region, “We happily offer ourselves up as a model for anyone,” assures Skip.

 Learn about senior cooperatives at the Senior Cooperative Foundation website: www.seniorcoops.org.
-Information about Silver Glen in Bellevue can be found at www.silverglen.org or 425-957-1032
+Information about Silver Glen in Bellevue can be found at www.silverglen.org.
+Contact us call 425-957-1032 or 425-213-7817.